siggame/octo-robot/README.md

    - ./bin/python masterblaster/scheduler_arena.py (For testing)
    - ./bin/python masterblaster/scheduler_window_swiss.py (For real)

-afterwhich the scheduler will use a whole terminal so create a new one
+Afterwhich the scheduler will use a whole terminal so create a new one

 9) Start the archiver
    - cd octo-robot